AndHann404/IT-Ticketing-System/README.md

 #### Status
-Update the ticket status whenever there are changes
+Update the ticket status whenever there are changes.

 - Ex: In progress